 This class provides participants with an overview of how to write a standard project proposal to a foundation.
 The class includes the basic elements of a proposal; the "dos" and "don'ts" of writing and submitting a proposal; and how to follow up whether the answer is yes or no.

-This class demonstrates how to use FDO, the most comprehensive foundation prospect research tool for fundraisers.
+This workshop demonstrates how to access and use Foundation Directory, the most comprehensive foundation prospect research tool for fundraisers.
 Participants learn how to search for grantmakers who have funded organizations with causes and communities similar to those they serve.

 Learn how to access and use nonprofit databases available at the Free Library.

-A video series offering tips and insights into some of the lesser explored areas of Foundation Directory Online.
+A video series offering tips and insights into some of the lesser explored areas of Foundation Directory.
 In this video, learn how you can improve your FDO search results by using Candid's Philanthropy Classification System (taxonomy.candid.org).

 - Free Management Library